 CPR and first aid training in conjunction with defensive driving classes can significantly lower the auto insurance premiums.
 Completing CPR training aids in understanding the risks involved in the day to day life.
 Routine tasks like driving to work are viewed with fresh eyes after the CPR training.
 Should an accident occur, you can perform life-saving assistance while waiting for more qualified help to arrive.
 In turn, the underwriter may then see fewer claims resulting in accidental deaths in your risk group and in turn reduce premium rates, you should always inquire about discount eligibility.

 Always check for Discounts

 Individuals who work within careers requiring CPR and BLS certification can be eligible to apply for premium discounts.
 Hospitals and medical centers, local governments, and unions often partner with insurance companies to offer discounts on premiums.
 These discounts can also be offered to school district employees as well as child and daycare providers.
 Employees in sectors requiring familiarity with CPR and lifesaving certifications can often find discounts on additional insurance policies like home and life as well.
-Bundling insurance policies with one provider often results in even further savings.
-It is crucial to look for an online CPR healthcare provider — not only to reduce health risks but economic burden of insurance.
+Bundling insurance policies with one provider often result in even further savings.
+It is crucial to look for an online CPR healthcare provider — not only to reduce health risks but the economic burden of insurance.